Azure/azure-sdk-for-net/eng/scripts/splittestdependencies/README.md

 ```
 TestDependsOnDependency: ${service-name}
 ```
-To disable, just remove the above line, and we will run the tests on target service only.
+To disable, just remove the above line, and the corresponding pipeline will run the tests on target service only.

 ## Performance
 Here is the comparison: